Valuing AMEX Membership Rewards Points - The Definitive New Zealand Guide

 - Furthermore, it is easy to use points and book via the AMEX travel portal or apply points to statements for fees or credit.
 Building up enough points to reach a valuable flight award (with Singapore Airlines in particular) takes time, flexibility and initiative.
 This means you can get the most for your points if you're prepared to hunt for a deal.

-Know This: Given the American Express Gold Card and Platinum Charge Card, both earn 2 points per $1 spent; even the most basic reward still earns around 1% value.
-However, the sweet spot is spending enough to pay for a business class flight to Asia or Europe from Singapore Airlines.
+Know This: The AMEX Gold Rewards Credit Card and The Platinum Membership Rewards Credit Card earn up to 2 points for every $1 spent (whereas a handful of other cards earn 1 point for every $1 spent); even the most basic reward still earns at least 1% value.
+However, the sweet spot is spending enough to pay for a business class flight to Asia or Europe from Qantas, or use the points for five star resorts.
 If you can do this, Membership Rewards is a lucrative program that far exceeds anything else offered by any bank-issued credit card or loyalty program.

 The conversion is simple – 10,000 points = $75 of credit, which means each point is worth 0.75 cents.